How To Teach Your Cat Tricks Like High Five, Fist Pump, And Roll Over

 How To Go On Fun Walks

 Yes, cats do walk on a leash.
-Not necessarily a party trick, but a pretty cool thing to do if you have ever though tit would be so exciting if only you could get your cat outside and walking safely.
+Not necessarily a party trick, but a pretty cool thing to do.
+Just think how nice it would be if you could get to take your cat outside for an enjoyable and safe walk.

-For example, cats can be taught how to sit down, how to fist pump (or fist bump), how to handle a paw or give a high five, how to jump through hoops, how to roll over, and so on.
+For example, you can teach a cat to sit down, how to fist pump (or fist bump), how to handle a paw or give a high five, how to jump through hoops, how to roll over, and so on.

-You can also teach the kitty how to respond to its name and how to walk up to you whenever you’re calling it.
-It’s a basic command, but it definitely comes in handy!
+You can also teach your kitty how to respond to its name and how to walk up to you whenever you’re calling it.
+It’s a basic command, but it sure comes in handy!

-So, How Do You Actually Teach Your Cat New Tricks?
+So, How Do You Teach Your Cat New Tricks?